Acupuncture promotes natural healing. It can enhance recuperative

 principles

-"qi" or life energy, flows throughout the body, animates it and protects it from pain and disease.
+Acupuncture is perhaps the most well-known aspect of Traditional Chinese Medicine.
+At the core of TCM is the philosophy that "qi" or life energy, flows throughout the body, animates it and protects it from pain and disease.
 A person's health is influenced by the quality, quantity and balance of qi.

 Qi moves through specific pathways in the body called meridians.
 There are 14 main meridians, and each is connected to specific organs and glands.
 The meridians function much like rivers, providing life-giving qi, or energy, to every cell, organ, gland, tissue and muscle in the body.

-qi in one part restricts the flow of nourishment to other parts.
+An obstruction to the flow of qi in one part restricts the flow of nourishment to other parts.
 Physical and emotional trauma, stress, lack of exercise, overexertion, seasonal changes, poor diet, accidents, or excessive activity can influence the quality, quantity and balance of qi.
 An acupuncturist uses a variety of treatment modalities to unblock obstructions in the flow of qi.

 origins

+The philosophy and practice of acupuncture is rooted in the Taoist tradition which began well over 6,000 years ago.
 It is believed that during that time, the flow of energy within the body and discovery of meridians was first observed through meditation.

-During the period of the Yellow Emperor Huang Di (2697-2597 BC), the knowledge of medicine that had accumulated for thousands of years was recorded.
-The Yellow Emperor's Classic of Internal Medicine indicates an elaborate understanding of the body, its functioning and disorders, as well as treatments based on the
+for thousands of years was recorded.
+The Yellow Emperor's Classic of Internal Medicine indicates an elaborate understanding of the body, its functioning and disorders, as well as treatments based on the meridians and 160 identified acupuncture points.

 As early as 1000 BC, hieroglyphs appeared showing evidence of acupuncture and moxibustion.
 Mostly stone and some bronze needles were used until gold and silver needles replaced them in the first few centuries BC.